 At times, the error may be caused by the wrong time and date update on your system.
 Correct it by changing the date and time as per your specific time zone.

-In case you are visiting a site from your Google Chrome browser and you encounter NET:: ERR_CERT_AUTHORITY_INVALID error, there are several things you can try.
+In case you are visiting a site from your Google Chrome browser and you encounter this error, there are several things you can try.

 - Try updating Google Chrome

 To update, open Google Chrome and type chrome://settings/help in the address bar.
 Google Chrome will start updating itself.
 You will have a better user experience when you use the latest version of Google Chrome.
 It might even fix the NET::ERR_CERT_AUTHORITY_INVALID error.

 - Try clearing Google Chrome’s Cache Memory

 To clear the cache memory, open Google Chrome, and in the top right corner, click on the three vertical dots.
 Next, navigate to Settings and click on the Advanced option.
 Go to the Privacy and Security tab and find Clear Browsing Data.
 Select all the options and tap on Clear Data.